 The earliest discussions leading to the creation of AIJS date back to 2000, when a number of interested institutions met to discuss forming an organization to facilitate the growth and quality of institutions offering a core of Jewish Studies by conducting comprehensive and systematic evaluations of institutions and subsequently granting accreditation to those institutions that meet the organization’s standards.

-AIJS has submitted a petition to the US Department of Education for recognition as an accrediting agency.
+In December 2014, AIJS submitted a petition for initial recognition to the US Department of Education.

 In December 2015, The National Advisory Committee on Institutional Quality and Integrity (NACIQI) voted unanimously to approve the AIJS petition and on March 10, 2016 the US Department of Education formally recognized AIJS as a nationally recognized accrediting agency.

 AIJS continues its ongoing mission to promote educational excellence through the accreditation of high quality Jewish study learning institutions whom can validate successful student achievement through demonstated qualitative and quantitative learning outcomes measures.
 This effort fosters greater and broader community recognition of institutions of higher education who emphasize Jewish and related studies.

 On June 2, 2021, AIJS recognition as a nationally recognized accrediting agency was renewed, for a period of five years, with the following scope of recognition:

 The accreditation of institutions of post secondary Jewish Studies limited to institutions in the United States, exclusively offering educational programs leading to a certificate, associate degree, baccalaureate degree, or their equivalent credential in Jewish Studies or Classical Torah Studies.

 AIJS has not granted and will not be granting preaccreditation to any institution at this time.

 No recognition of any AIJS preaccreditation status by the US Department of Education has been granted or implied.